tenzir/tenzir/web/docs/data-model/modules.md

 elements in single YAML file.

 :::warning Work in Progress
-While you can already [read type definitions](../use/introspect/README.md), it is unfortunately not yet possible write them in the same syntax.
+While you can already [show schema definitions](../user-guides/show-available-schemas.md), it is unfortunately not yet possible write them in the same syntax.
 We are working towards closing this gap, as tracked by [the corresponding roadmap item](https://github.com/tenzir/public-roadmap/issues/15).
 :::